Brick by Brick

 Why am I saying this today?
 Well, because this month is challenging.
 Our community feels it, our staff feels it, and our students can sometimes see it.
 Countless hours have been spent over years to wipe our lens and see the foundation that makes us strong, but the reality is that we are one family-- when one member hurts, we all feel it.

 We appreciate your continued kindness, support, and commitment to stand strong through this month and know that one further element binds us even stronger: LOVE.

 Together with strong relationships, trust, communication, collaboration, and LOVE--we carry ourselves throughout this month and realize that the sun will come out, the fog will dissipate and we will forever define ourselves as the community that perseveres throughout history with the beacon of faith in each other, hope and love.

-Next Tuesday, our students will be taking the ACT.
+On March 16th, our juniors will be taking the ACT.
 There are a number of resources to help them prepare, including the opportunity to take a practice test, and use free personalized resources with ACT® Academy™.

 ACT Academy - Free Personalized Practice